egvijayanand/dotnet-maui-templates/README.md

 *Note: Opting for this MVVM option will not have any impact on the App created with Web-based Razor syntax or MVU based Comet/Reactor.*

+While creating an App (C#), an option to abstract the Shared components as a separate .NET MAUI Class Library.

+* `-mcl` | `--maui-class-library` - Default is `false`

-While creating a Blazor Hybrid App, an option to abstract the Razor components as a separate Razor class library.
+While creating a Blazor Hybrid App, an option to abstract the Razor components as a separate Razor Class Library.

 * `-rcl` | `--razor-class-library` - Default is `false`